saf-dmitry/mdviewer/README.md

 - __Documents containing a lot of math expressions__

     The math rendering performance generally depends on the [MathJax][mathjax] configuration, especially the output processor options.
-Depending on type and complexity of your math you may consider using [KaTeX][katex] as alternative LaTeX math renderer.
+Depending on type and complexity of your math you may consider using [KaTeX][katex] with [Auto-render][katex-autorender] extension as alternative solution.

 # Acknowledgments